nagarjunagitaccount/adidas-api-test/README.md

 Key highlights:

 1.Used Maven profiling
 2.created Pojo classes for request creation and serialization 3.created singleton class to access properties 4.created Cucumber style BDD testcases

-things to improve
+things to improve :

 1.Testdata generation can be improved ,read the testdata from external Db,excel etc.
 2.Add checkstyle and Sonarlint for to improve quality

-Steps to Run tests
+Steps to Run tests:

 1.clone the repo and assuming you have intelijidea or eclispse,mvn  setup in your local machine 2`mvn test` or Navigate to src/test/java/runner right click on TestRunner class and run.